What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Outdoor Recreation in Annapolis

-The 340-acres at Quiet Waters Park includes six miles of paved trails and several gravel pathways for hiking.
+There's no shortage out outdoor activities in Annapolis.
+The 340 acres at Quiet Waters Park includes six miles of paved trails and several gravel pathways for hiking.
 The park has a mini-marina where rental bikes, canoes, kayaks, and rowboats are available.
 Dogs on leashes are welcome on trails, and there is an off-leash fenced dog park onsite.

 Sandy Point State Park is on the Chesapeake Bay and boasts a mile of beaches and a marina for boat rentals.
 A small playground and picnic area are near the concessions stand.
 This park is on the East Atlantic Flyway, so many migratory birds can be spotted here.